 What is the significance of the shed?
 And why there, in the middle of a bog?
 Who goes out in winter to a bog to take a photo of a dying tree and a decaying piece of metal and then frames it?

 I decide to take it out of the frame.
-Not easily done because its sealed up with old tape, then nails (18 of them!) before I can release it from its’ 30 year- old prison.
+Not easily done because it is sealed up with old tape, then nails (18 of them!) before I can release it from its’ thirty year- old prison.
 A waft of age like an ancient piece of clothing comes with it as I lift it free of the mount.
 It is even more stark, made more so by the many tiny scratches, evidence of dust in the photographer’s equipment.
 The tree branches seem longer now, reaching up to and beyond the edge of the photographic paper and in their multitude weavings I can see other shapes too, a face, mouth agape and an owl, wings spread.

-But that’s it.
-There’s nothing else to see.
+But that’s it; there’s nothing else to see.
 Whatever story was trying to be told, I don’t understand it.
 And maybe I am not required to.
 As I place it carefully back into its’ glass-fronted cell, it occurs to me that I was never intended as the recipient of this frozen piece of time.
 It wasn’t mine to question and probe or discover.
 It felt the same as trying to put my soul into a stranger’s head then understand their life.
 Alien.
 What does it matter that they found beauty in something that I did not?
 I did not have the right to be contemptuous of another’s personal vision, private and not meant for my eyes.

-Finally, I hang the photo back on the wall and step back from the frost-weathered tree and its’ accompanied frozen landscape of ochre.
+Finally, I hang the photo back on the wall and step back from the Frost-weathered tree and its’ accompanied frozen landscape of ochre.

-For someone in some place in time this was a thing of beauty.
+For someone in some place in time, this was a thing of beauty.